April 30th, 2016

-“Harper hasn't reported in since the dragon, appeared in the sky.” she says, “We have to assume that SCP Mobile Command Site-01 has been shot down with Harper and the brunt of his operatives still aboard.
-I recommend that we abandon our push towards the Nezperidian Hivemind and mobilize a final defense at Doctor Nasbeth’s location near the Science Building while he finishes the ARC.”
+“Harper hasn’t reported in since the dragon appeared in the sky.” she says, “We have to assume that BSC Mobile Command Site-01 has been shot down with Harper and the brunt of his operatives still aboard.
+I recommend that we abandon our push towards the Nezperidian Hivemind's gate and mobilize a final defense at Doctor Nasbeth’s location near the Science Building while he finishes the ARC.”

 “Hey did you guys know that Marc got a new roomate?”
 Rachel says showing Taylor and Audrey a picture of a young twenty something standing next to a ten foot tall figure in a dark black suit.

 “No way, I thought he was rooming with that Wesley guy?”
 Audrey says, “Whatever happened to him?”